gokayfem/ComfyUI_VLM_nodes/README.md

 This node is designed to work with the Moondream model, a powerful small vision language model built by @vikhyatk using SigLIP, Phi-1.5, and the LLaVa training dataset.
 The model boasts 1.6 billion parameters and is made available for research purposes only; commercial use is not allowed.

-## Automatic Prompt Generator Node
+## Automatic Prompt Generator or SimpleChat Node
 This node is designed to transform textual descriptions into automatically generated image generation prompts.
 It simplifies the process of creating vivid and detailed prompts for image generation.
-Optionally you can ask to create a random prompt.
+Optionally you can chat with llms using SimpleChat Node.

 You can use:
 - ChatGPT-4